reframejs/reframe/postcss/readme.md

 ### Usage

-By adding the `@reframe/postcss` plugin to the `reframe.config`, you will be able to write CSS with PostCSS.
+By adding the `@reframe/postcss` plugin to the `reframe.config`, you will be able to use PostCSS.

 ~~~js
 // reframe.config